francescomaiomascio/francescomaiomascio/README.md

 ## What I work on

-I work on **runtime architectures for AI-enabled systems**.
+I work on runtime architectures for AI-enabled systems, with a focus on what happens after inference: when proposed actions become real, persistent state transitions.

-My interest is not centered on models, prompts, or inference quality in isolation.
-What I focus on is what happens *after* inference, when intelligent systems are expected to act in the world, persist over time, and remain accountable for their effects.

 Inference can produce intent, suggestions, or proposed actions.
 Execution is the phase where those proposals become real state transitions.